Physical Therapy (PT)

 PT 621AG — Principles of Evidenced-Based Practice

-This is the first in series of courses dealing with evidence-based practice (EBP).
+This course deals with evidence-based practice (EBP).
 The emphasis in this course is on laying the foundation for understanding the importance and nature of EBP.
 The major focus is on the first two of the five steps of EBP: Ask and Acquire.
 Students will begin to develop strategies for asking clinical questions and for searching for evidence to find answers.

 2 credits